TrackingLaboratory/tracklab/docs/additional/contribute.rst

       git push origin new-tracker

-2. **Create a pull request:** Go to the original PBTrack repository and create a pull request.
+2. **Create a pull request:** Go to the original TrackLab repository and create a pull request.
 Be sure to include a clear description of your changes and the problem they solve.

-3. **Wait for feedback:** A maintainer of the PBTrack repository will review your pull request and provide feedback.
+3. **Wait for feedback:** A maintainer of the TrackLab repository will review your pull request and provide feedback.

-4. **Merge your changes:** Once your changes have been approved, a maintainer will merge them into the PBTrack repository.
+4. **Merge your changes:** Once your changes have been approved, a maintainer will merge them into the TrackLab repository.